 About the Sanctuary Scholarship

-This scholarship scheme is for those coming from UK asylum communities and will provide the opportunity to study a taught postgraduate master’s programme at Bath.
+This scholarship scheme is open to those coming from UK asylum communities and will provide the opportunity to study a taught postgraduate master’s programme at Bath.

 A Sanctuary Scholarship will consist of:

 - a fee waiver covering the full cost of tuition fees

 - a £10,000 bursary towards your living costs

 You can apply for a Sanctuary Scholarship if you hold one of the following eligible immigration statuses prior to your application to study at Bath.
 This is either in your own right or as a dependent of someone with this status:

 - UK asylum seeker

 - UK discretionary leave to remain (as a result of an asylum application)

 - UK limited leave to remain (as a result of an asylum application)